 What’s the room like?

-As I am sure you can imagine, the train from Bucharest to Chisinau isn’t exactly the most popular, so it’s rare to share your room with more than one other person (there are four beds per room).
+As I am sure you can imagine, the Bucharest Chisinau train isn’t exactly the most popular, so it’s rare to share your room with more than one other person (there are four beds per room).

 If you really want to be on your own, often there are spare, empty rooms so just walk along the carriages looking for a different cabin.

 Speak to the conductor, offer him a tip and ask if you can change rooms.
 This is almost guaranteed to work if you want your own room.